Oysters on a plate of ice Oysters on a plate of ice

 The ideal date spot

-Emily Roux's latest venture is this Italian-French joint in the heart of Notting Hill serving an exquisite menu of mindfully created dishes, like barbecued cauliflower with Koji miso and wagyu tartare, and poached rhubarb with fermented strawberry.
+Proving that the apple didn't land far from the Roux family tree, Emily Roux's flagship venture is this Italian-French restaurant in Notting Hill, serving exquisite tasting menus of mindfully created dishes like barbecued cauliflower with Koji miso and Wagyu tartare, or poached rhubarb with fermented strawberry.
+There's no à la carte selection, though there is a shorter set menu available during lunchtime.

 Mazi